Welcome to My Blog

 This year I would like to meditate better and with criteria.

-I was mostly just driven, yet again, by someone else's passions (my ex lol).
+I was mostly just driven, yet again, by someone else's passions.

 This time, I want to actually go ahead and bring myself to learn something for myself.